raphaelmarshall/What-happens-when.../README.rst

   (Human Interface Device) device is always declared to be a "low-speed device" (USB 2.0 compliance).

-- This serial signal is then decoded at the computer's host USB controller, and interpreted by the computer's Human Interface Device (HID) universal keyboard device driver.
+- This serial signal is then decoded to the computer's host USB controller, and interpreted by the computer's Human Interface Device (HID) universal keyboard device driver.
 The value of the key is then passed into the operating system's hardware abstraction layer.